Hedy Lamar in the film The Conspirators, 1943

 Hedy Lamarr's 101st Birthday Google Doodle (November 9, 2015)

-This is a google doodle celebrating the 101st birthday of Hedy Lamarr, highlighting her accomplishments that helped in the development of frequency hopping which is used in bluetooth and gps technology today.
+This is a google doodle celebrating the 101st birthday of Hedy Lamarr, highlighting her accomplishments that helped in the development of frequency hopping which is used in bluetooth and GPS technology today.

 - Her birthday, November 9 is also European Inventors Day